There are many factors that dictate the ideal tyre pressure for you: weight, weather and tyre width - we explain how to find the right PSI

 There was a time when most riders would opt for 23c tyres on the road, pump the tyre pressure up to around 110psi for every ride, letting out just a little air to provide extra grip in poor weather.

-With the increasing popularity of 25c tyres, the cycling community is gradually becoming more educated about the benefits of riding at lower pressure: increased comfort, better grip with an increased contact patch, and when paired with the right rim – improved aerodynamics.
+With the increasing popularity of 25c tyres, and wider, the cycling community is gradually becoming more educated about the benefits of riding at lower pressure: increased comfort, better grip with an increased contact patch, and when paired with the right rim – improved aerodynamics.

 However, there’s still a lot of debate surround tyre pressure and the ideal parameters for optimum performance – assessment being based on speed, ride quality and puncture resistance.
 So what’s the best approach?

 Tyre pressure and rolling resistance

 “It is true that the higher the inflation pressure, the lower the rolling resistance of the tyre,” Schwalbe UK’s Dave Taylor says.
 “It’s also worth pointing out that a tyre’s susceptibility to punctures is lower with high pressures, too.
 And if the inflation pressure is continuously too low, premature tyre wear is the result, which usually means cracking of the sidewall and unnecessarily high abrasion.”

 So let’s cut to the chase: what tyre pressure should you actually be running?

 “The ‘right’ inflation pressure depends on the load exerted on the tyre and the type of riding you are doing,” Taylor explains.
 “This load is the combined weight of the bike, the rider and any luggage.
 In addition, there is a great diversity of individual preferences with regard to rolling resistance and comfort.

 “However, at Schwalbe we do have a very general guide for inflation pressure recommendations at three example rider weights.
 This is only a suggestion, though — riders should choose the pressure they put in their tyres to reflect the ride quality they want.”